+Laboratory Tests

+adverse reactions

+of Fertility

+Carcinogenesis

-Use in Ambulatory Patients The effects of flumazenil may wear off before a long-acting benzodiazepine is completely cleared from the body.
-In general, if a patient shows no signs of seda-tion within 2 hours after a 1-mg dose of flumazenil, avinue neededing at the laterity is writively to add. serious resedation at a later time is unlikely.
-An ade-quate period of observation must be provided for any patient in whom either long-acting benzodiazepines (such as diazepam) or large doses of short-acting benzodiazepines (such as >10 mg of midazolam) have been used (see Individualization of Dosage).
+The effects of flumazenil may wear off before a long-acting benzodiazepine is completely cleared from the body.
+In general, if a patient shows no signs of sedation within 2 hours after a 1 mg dose of flumazenil, serious resedation at a later time is unlikely.
+An adequate period of observation must be provided for any patient in whom either long-acting benzodiazepines (such as diazepam) or large doses of short-acting benzodiazepines (such as >10 mg of midazolam) have been used (see Individualiza-

+Use in Drug and Alcohol Dependent Patients).